Noobish1/KeyedMapper/README.md

 # KeyedMapper

+:warning: NOTE: This library has been superseded by the [Codable](https://developer.apple.com/documentation/swift/codable) protocol, I would suggest using that instead.

 `KeyedMapper` was inspired heavily by Lyft's [Mapper](https://github.com/lyft/mapper).
 I wanted something like Mapper but with enums for keys and support for things like `NilConvertible` and `ReverseMappable` so I made `KeyedMapper`.

 # Requirements